textarcana/jq-cookbook/README.md

 How to use jq, [the command-line JSON processor.](http://stedolan.github.io/jq/)

+I provide some snippets of Client-Side JavaScript code to facilitate loading JSON documents into the browser.
+These snippets require [jQuery](http://api.jquery.com/) in order to run.

 Avid readers may also wish to avail themselves of a [jsonlint](https://github.com/zaach/jsonlint) binary.